-Many of Otago Polytechnic Ltd’s activities involve high risk situations where clear thinking, decision making, and machinery operation need to be conducted safely.
+Many of Otago Polytechnic’s activities involve high-risk situations where clear thinking, decision-making, and machinery operation need to be conducted safely.
 These activities cannot be compromised.
-Otago Polytechnic Ltd has zero tolerance for the misuse or abuse of alcohol and/or illicit drugs, possession and/or use of illicit drugs/substances, or intoxication on all campuses/learning sites.
+Otago Polytechnic has zero tolerance for the misuse or abuse of alcohol and/or illegal/controlled drugs, possession and/or use of illegal/controlled drugs/substances, or intoxication on all campuses/learning sites.

-- Land Transport Amendment Act 2017 and subsequent amendments.
+Land Transport Amendment Act 2017 and all subsequent amendments

 - AS/NZS 4308:2008 Procedures for the Collection, Detection and Quantitation of Drugs of Abuse in Urine

 - AS 3547:2019 Breath Alcohol Testing devices for Personal use.